wseelmann/training/readme.md

 # TYPO3 instance for your training session

-Welcome Werner to your individual training for extension development or administration/integration in TYPO3
+My individual training for extension development and administration/integration in TYPO3

 ## Note

-I renamed the repository from Playground to Training
+This is a description from Alex Kellner.

 ## Overview